 The global and comparative doctoral concentration comprises a range of classes that focus on social phenomena that are global or transnational in scope.
 Faculty involved in the global and comparative concentration include Drs.
-Gabe Ignatow, Nicole Dash, Ami Moore, Dan Rodeheaver, Jim Williams (TWU), David Williamson, Philip Yang (TWU), Dale Yeatts, and Milan Zafirovski.
+Gabe Ignatow, Donna Barnes, Ami Moore, Dan Rodeheaver, Jim Williams (TWU), Philip Yang (TWU), Dale Yeatts, and Milan Zafirovski.

 COURSES THAT CAN BE TAKEN TO SATISFY THE CONCENTRATION

 Global and Comparative Sociology--deals with the fundamental theoretical concepts, methodological approaches, and empirical findings of comparative and global sociological research.
 Offered every fall.

 The Information Society

 Sociology of Development

 Other courses can be taken with approval